Protecting & Restoring Long Island's Peconic Bays

 Clean Waters for Ecosystem Health and Safe Recreation

 One of the most serious issues affecting water quality in the Peconic Estuary is excess nitrogen loading, which can cause harmful algae blooms, low dissolved oxygen, and degraded aquatic habitats.
-Pathogens and toxic contaminants also contribute to water pollution in the Estuary, and can make fish and shellfish unsafe to eat.
+Pathogens and toxic contaminants also contribute to water pollution in the estuary, and can make fish and shellfish unsafe to eat.
 New and emerging contaminants pose a continued risk to ecological and human health in our watershed.
 Plastics in the aquatic environment are of increasing concern because of their persistence and effect on the environment, wildlife, and human health.

 Learn More!